uyuni-project/uyuni/containers/README.md

 To install it, run:

     helm repo add metallb https://metallb.github.io/metallb
-    helm install --create-namespace -n metallb metallb metallb/metallb -f metallb-values.yaml
+    helm install --create-namespace -n metallb metallb metallb/metallb

 MetalLB still requires a configuration to know the virtual IP address range to be used.
 In this example, the virtual IP addresses will be from `192.168.122.240` to `192.168.122.250`, but we could lower that range since only one address will be used in the end.
 This addresses obviously need to be a subset of the server network.

-Create a `metallb-config.yaml` with content like the following with adjusted IP addresses:
+Create a `metallb-config.yaml` with content like the following with an IP address range that aligns with the deployed network:

 ```yaml
 apiVersion: metallb.io/v1beta1